robertjd/okta.github.io/_source/_docs/api/resources/system_log.md

 > The actor and/or target of an event is dependent on the action performed.
 All events have actors.
 Not all events have targets.

-> The `sessionId` can identify multiple requests.
-A single `requestId` can identify multiple events.
-Use the `sessionId` to link events and requests that occurred in the same session.
+> The `authenticationContext.externalSessionId` identifies events that occurred in the same session.
+A single `transaction.id` identifies events that occurred together as part of an operation (e.g. a request to Okta's servers).
+Use `authenticationContext.externalSessionId` to link events that occurred in the same session, and the `transaction.id` to link events that occurred as part of the same operation.

 ### Actor Object